MclTTI/AML_exam/README.md

 # AML_exam
-Repo for the AML exam material
+Repo for the AML exam material.

 Source of the original code https://github.com/eric-moreno/Anomaly-Detection-Autoencoder